-In the Reception class there is a ratio of 1:8 which includes a class teacher, one full-time trained Learning Support assistant.
+In the Reception class there is a ratio of 1:8 which includes a class teacher and one full-time trained Learning Support assistant if the numbers require.

 When there are staff absences, we either use available staff from the main school who are familiar to the children or we use a supply agency.